By Sarah Finley

-What’s more, this sport does more than just burn calories.
+While it's one of the best exercises to burn belly fat, this sport does more than just burn calories.
 According to Jay Revan, a PT and boxing expert, it’s great for burning fat and toning up, but it will also improve strength, and improve muscular and cardiovascular fitness.
 “Boxing will definitely impact your life positively,” Jay adds.

 “Many people think boxing is an upper-body workout but in fact, it works your whole body.
 To power a punch you don’t just rely on your upper body.
 If doing it correctly you will use the strength in your legs and core to drive your punches,” says Anna Samuels, owner of Boxxldn.

 While boxing can help you understand how to lose belly fat and build muscle, it's also an empowering sport that has lots of mental health and wellbeing benefits for women.
 “The beauty of boxing is that there are so many mental benefits," says Anna, "From helping with confidence and low mood to improved coordination and reduction in stress."